theseanything/civilservicelgbt.github.io/_publications/2019-06-27-pride-in-london-joining-instructions.md

 layout: publication
 author: Civil Service LGBT+ Network
 date: '2019-06-27'
-preview: false
+preview: true
 published: true
-title: Civil Service at Pride in London 2019: Joining instructions
+title: "Civil Service at Pride in London 2019: Joining instructions"
 permalink: /publication/pride-in-london-joining-instructions
 excerpt: "These are the joining instructions for Civil Service Pride in London activities on 6 July 2019."
 ---